-Unlike other plastic anchors, this one is made out of a heavy metal covered in a rust resistant paint.
 Screw the anchor down so that it is in the sand several inches deep.
 This guy will hold your umbrella down in just about any wind.
 Be sure that the diameter of your umbrella pole fits into the hole of the anchor - which most umbrellas do.
-Don't waste your money on any plastic anchors - get one that works:
+Stop chasing your umbrella and get an anchor that will keep it secure.

 When that happens replace the bag with a sturdy canvas carrying bag.
 Heavy duty shoulder straps make it easy to carry over your shoulder or use the short handle for simply carrying it.

 A draw string closure helps with storage.
 It measures 53" long and 12" wide and is available in navy blue.

 An inside pocket keeps the pole in one place and an outside pocket allows you to pack things like the stakes.Umbrella Carry Bag, 53L x 12W in.

 Try this handy clip on two cup holder/organizer.
 Attach it to your umbrella pole.
 Not just for drinks, use it to keep your cell phone, camera, keys or any other valuables out of the sand and sun, right where you can quickly access them.RoboCup Caddy Clampable Cup Holder and Organizer for Beach Umbrellas